AdobeDocs/analytics.en/help/export/ftp-and-sftp/ftp-overview.md

 Ways you can use FTP with Adobe solutions and products:

 * Upload large classification data sets to Analytics.
-* Upload customer attributes to the CX Enterprise for use in solutions.
+* Upload customer attributes to CX Enterprise for use in solutions.
 * Use Analytics to create and manage FTP-based Data Sources, which leverages FTP file transfer to import offline or historical data into the [!UICONTROL CX Enterprise]

 These articles do not necessarily take you through the steps of using FTP with each product.
 Instead, it recommends best practices for using FTP with Adobe.